 The key to having a breakthrough conversation is to shift our stance from being reactive to being intentional.
 With conversations, intentionality starts by proactively looking for the “Kairos”.
 “Kairos” is a Greek word for time, as in “remember the time we went on vacation to Disney?”
 A “Kairos” is any event, whether great or small, that makes us stop for a moment.
-These are times for us to pause and see what we, and those around us can learn.
+These are times for us to pause and see what we and those around us can learn.
 Once we identify the “Kairos”, we can then use the Learning Circle as our model for processing.
-The steps one takes around the Learning Circle are as follows…

 - Observe: Take an objective look at what’s going on.
 The main question here is

-- Reflect: Seek to understand the reason, emotions and other aspects about what happened.
+- Reflect: Seek to understand the reason, emotions, and other aspects of what happened.
 Here the main question is “Why did this happen?”